M&S has hiked the price of its meal deal from £10 to £12. We reveal what’s on the menu and whether the deal offers good value for money.

 "The Gastropub range has been recently upgraded and perfected, with only the best quality ingredients, and prepared in a way that gives delivers unmistakable M&S quality.”

 Regular meal deal fans will know that M&S has been repeatedly chipping away at its Dine In offer in recent years: back in 2018, not only was it £2 cheaper, it also included a bottle of wine or non-alcoholic alternative in the offer.

 So, is the M&S meal deal still worth getting?

-Is the Dine In meal deal still good value?
+Is the M&S £12 Dine In meal deal good value?

 Latest M&S meal deal: full menu

-Below you can find the M&S Dine In deal in full or check out the dedicated page.
+Below you can find the M&S Dine In deal in full or you can check out its dedicated page.

 - Gastropub chicken kiev